ljbennett62/TenStepstoAutomateContainerSecurity-Pt2/README.md

 7. **Use Admission Controls to Prevent Vulnerable or Unauthorized Deployments**

-A. Use criteria such as vulnerability scan results, namespaces, registries, and container properties (e.g. running as root) to control deployments.
+* Use criteria such as vulnerability scan results, namespaces, registries, and container properties (e.g. running as root) to control deployments.

-B. While creation of these rules can be automated or manual, enforcement and alerting should be automated.
+* While creation of these rules can be automated or manual, enforcement and alerting should be automated.

 8. **Deploy a Layer7 Container Firewall for Automated Segmentation and Threat Detection**

-A. Automate blocking, quarantine, packet capture, and alerting for network attacks and segmentation violations.
+* Automate blocking, quarantine, packet capture, and alerting for network attacks and segmentation violations.

-B. Use Security Policy as Code to automate rule creation and updates.
+* Use Security Policy as Code to automate rule creation and updates.

 9. **Use Endpoint Security Controls FOR Containers And Hosts**

-A. Automate blocking and alerting for suspicious process and file activity in containers and hosts.
+* Automate blocking and alerting for suspicious process and file activity in containers and hosts.

-B. Use Security Policy as Code to automate rule creation and updates.
+* Use Security Policy as Code to automate rule creation and updates.

 ### What is Container Network Segmentation